 However, visiting the island is only legally possible through special permission from the Brazilian government.
 Any scientific research on the island must be authorized, and every researcher must be accompanied by a doctor.
 Why?
 Because of how deadly the snakes are in this isolated location.

 But what snake could possibly be so deadly?!

 What Animals Live on Snake Island?

-Not only is there a reported one golden lancehead per square meter on Snake Island.
+There is a reported one golden lancehead per square meter on Snake Island.
 They have a venom that is so potent it can melt flesh upon contact.
 This is likely an adaptation that these snakes have undergone so that they can incapacitate and eat seabirds before they fly away.
-There aren’t many other food sources readily available on such an isolated landmass, but these snakes have adapted to survive in these conditions- something their mainland counterparts don’t share.
+There aren’t many other food sources readily available on such an isolated landmass, but these snakes have adapted to survive in these conditions, which is something their mainland counterparts don’t share.

 The golden lancehead reaches nearly half a meter in length.
-There are anywhere from 2,000-5,000 snakes on the island, which is why exploring the region is so dangerous.
+There are anywhere from 2,000 to 5,000 snakes on the island, which is why exploring the region is so dangerous.
 However, this is also why pirates risk everything to capture some of these snakes.
 But what else makes this place so dangerous?

 Golden Lancehead vs. Fer-De-Lance

 Other differences between a golden lancehead and a fer-de-lance are their sizes and colorations.
-The golden lancehead is yellow and tan, reaching up to 4ft in length, while the Fer-de-lance is a brown or olive snake that measures up to 5.9ft in length.
+The golden lancehead is yellow and tan, reaching up to 4 feet in length, while the fer-de-lance is a brown or olive snake that measures up to 5.9 feet in length.